 Involuntary termination of parental rights: Upon filing of a petition by an appropriate party, the court may terminate a parent’s rights based upon: the neglect of the child, the abuse of the child, the father not being the biological father, the abandonment of the child, the parent having raped the other parent during conception, the parent committing a crime against a child, and other reasons as explained in Title 23.

-In order for the child to be given up for adoption, both parents must consent.
-A parent may not surrender another parent's rights in regards to keeping the child.
-In order for the consent to be valid, it must be made in writing and must be effectuated in the presence of either a judge or a notary.
+In order for the child to be given up for Adoption, both parents must consent.
+A parent may not surrender another parent’s rights in regards to keeping the child.
+In order for this consent to be valid, it must be made in writing and must be effectuated in the presence of either a judge or a notary.

 However, it is not always the case that both the biological parents of the child are available for the termination of parental rights or consent to termination.
 If it is the case that the biological parents have already had their parental rights terminated or they are deceased, then consent to a cessation of parental rights and an adoption may be given by: an agency or person with legal custody of the child, a guardian, a court with jurisdiction over the child, or a close relative of the child.

 In Pennsylvania, all adoptions are governed by Title 23.
 In accordance with the statute, any adult individual may become an adopting parent so long as they qualify upon a check of their Criminal History Record and a Pennsylvania Child Abuse History Clearance.
 Furthermore, any individual may be adopted, regardless of age.